hubot-archive/owners/docs/repo-created-npm-needs-updating.md

-I've created a repo at ____.
+I've created a repo for you at ____.
 Please update your npm package with the new issues and bump the version.
 I've created a team that has admin rights to this repo so you can control it as you see fit.

 Here are some steps to help you get started.
 Clone the new repository: